Trick #3: HTTPS with OSPI and Raspberry Pi

 • #23346

-One way is to do this with Nginx.
+One way to do this is with Nginx.

 1. Install Nginx: